 further developments of AIS or complementary technologies, including Virtual AtoN;

-new technology radar that is not required to trigger existing racons;
+new technology radar that is not required to trigger existing Racons;

 the prospect of the international provision of eLoran;

-Tthe evolution of e-Navigation with improved communications between stakeholders.
+the evolution of e-Navigation with improved communications between stakeholders.

 These new systems and services provide us with an ever-increasing array of options through which to optimise service level, and minimise risk and cost.
 At the same time, the need for co-ordination between IALA members, and with key stakeholders such as IMO has never been more important as we endeavour to ensure consistent levels of service provision on an international basis.